What is CTP insurance (QLD), & how do I make a CTP claim?

 A more accurate figure can be had by having a free quick discussion with our expert compensation lawyers.
 Or, look over our injury records from our Gold Coast and Brisbane compensation case studies of what other clients were awarded.

-Our CTP Compensation Calculator and our specialist CTP claim advice is provided on a no win, no fee basis, meaning you are not obligated to pay legal fees should you find that you are eligible for a claim.
+Our team’s legal advice is provided on a no win, no fee basis.
+At the start, you are not obligated to pay your appointed CTP lawyer or legal fees should you find that you are eligible for a claim.

-Yes, if a motorist is found to be driving a vehicle that is not insured, they will be at risk of being subject to quite substantial penalties.
+Yes, if a motorist is found to be driving a vehicle that is not covered by compulsory third party insurance, they will be at risk of being subject to quite substantial penalties.

-As long as the accident occurs on a road or in a public place, the Nominal Defendant steps in to act as the CTP insurer in relation to your injury claim for injuries sustained in the accident.
+As long as the accident occurs on a road or in a public place, the Nominal Defendant steps in to act as the CTP insurance company in relation to your motor vehicle accident claim for injuries sustained in the accident.

 Well when a vehicle is unregistered at the time of an accident it is therefore not covered by CTP insurance.